Roger Corman: The Filmgroup

-House of Usher
+1960–1969: Adaptations and studio work

 AIP wanted Corman to make two horror films for them, in black and white, at under $100,000 each on a 10-day shooting schedule.
 Corman, however, was tired of making films on this sort of budget and was worried the market for them was in decline.
-He proposed making a film in colour for $200,000, shot over 15 days.
+He proposed making a film in color for $200,000, shot over 15 days.
 Corman proposed an adaptation of "The Fall of the House of Usher" by Edgar Allan Poe and AIP agreed.
 The film was announced in May 1959.

 Richard Matheson was hired to do the adaptation and Vincent Price was brought in to star; Haller did the art direction.
 The resulting film, House of Usher (1960), shot in early 1960, was a critical and commercial hit.

 Following this, Corman bought two scripts, Sob Sisters Don't Cry and Cop Killer.
 In March 1960, Corman announced that Filmgroup would be part of an international production group, Compass Productions.
-He directed a peplum in Greece, Atlas (1961) in August.
+He directed a peplum in Greece, Atlas, (1961) in August.

 He was going to direct a thriller from a script by Robert Towne, I Flew a Spy Plane Over Russia.
 It was not made; neither were two comedies he was to make with Dick Miller and Jon Haze, Murder at the Convention and Pan and the Satyrs.

 House of Usher had been so successful that AIP wanted a follow-up, and Corman, Haller, Matheson and Price reunited on The Pit and the Pendulum (1961).
-It was another sizeable hit, and the "Poe cycle" of films was underway.
+It was another sizable hit, and the "Poe cycle" of films was underway.

 Corman hired Charles Beaumont to write Masque of the Red Death and announced two films, Captain Nemo and the Floating City and House of Secrets.